benjaminirving/Mesh-Silhouette-Projection/README.md

 ***Installation***

-c++ components need to first be compiled for your os.
-For compiling c++ components.
-(Only tested on linux so far)
+The c++ component needs to first be compiled for your os (Only tested on linux so far)

 - Requirements: swig